-Their expertise will aid the victims in healing from verbal and emotional abuse and return to normalcy gradually.
+Their expertise will aid the victims in healing from emotional and verbal abuse and return to normalcy gradually.

 Anyone who needs to speak in confidence regarding domestic abuse or is looking for ways on how to heal from emotional abuse should start with research into local services.

 Using computers and the internet at a local library will keep browsing data off personal and home computers that might inadvertently appear and anger the abuser.

 If home equipment is used in searching for help, be sure to wipe all data in from browsing sessions and keep phone numbers stored safely.